rtoken-project/rtoken-analytics/README.md

 # TODO: add fetch contract script
 yarn deploy_contracts_subgraph
 ```

-> NOTE: Each time you restart ganache with a fresh network, you must delete the postgres database with `rm -rf data/postgres` in the docker folder.

 You should see the deployed rToken address is `0x68078D223678A257302c9c99F2E4bF4FE8ec7dF3`.
 Before deploying the subgraph to your docker instance, check that the address in `/subgraph/subgraph.yaml` matches the above.